ErpNetDocs/tech/advanced/calculated-attributes/examples/calculate-standartpriceperlot.md

 # Calculate standart price per lot based on the ingredients and the operations in the recipe

-With this attribute, we can calculate the StandartPricePerLot that is going to be automatically set in the product’s definition we save the recipe.
-The StandartPricePerLot is determined by the prices of the ingredients and the operations used in the particular recipe.
-After that, we can use this attribute in a business rule which to fill in the PricePerLotValue of the product in the recipe.
+With this attribute, we can calculate the **StandartPricePerLot** that is going to be automatically set in the product’s definition we save the recipe.
+The **StandartPricePerLot** is determined by the prices of the ingredients and the operations used in the particular recipe.
+After that, we can use this attribute in a business rule to fill in the **PricePerLotValue** of the product in the recipe.

 ```